How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 8. Evaluate offers, negotiate a deal, and make disclosures

 You’ve got your first offer — congratulations!
-Before signing anything, Johnson says, “there is no use to start a negotiation process unless the person can actually buy your home.”
+Before signing anything, Johnson says, “there is no use in starting a negotiation process unless the person can actually buy your home.”

 In addition, Johnson explains, “You need to know that the loan is good, or they have the cash in the bank if they’re paying cash.”